Gerroll/Time-Manager/list_routes.md

 - get user info from userID
 - update user account from userID
 - delete user account
-- create workingTime from userID and update work# TODO start from userID
+- create workingTime from userID and update work
 - update workingTime end from userID
 - get all workingTime from userID (dashboard)